 During World War II, Portugal’s air force primarily consisted of a mix of domestically acquired and confiscated aircraft.

-These aircraft were used for home defence and other military purposes.
+These aircraft were used for home defense and other military purposes.

 Airspeed Oxford I